GMP

 III.
 Agnus Dei

-(Click on image below for complete score)
+(Click on the image below for complete score)

 III.
 Agnus Dei(SATB), p.1